Copy and paste the below script into your own website or blog to embed this book.

 Praise for Spinning Silver

-“A perfect tale . . . with the vastness of Tolkien and the empathy and joy in daily life of Le Guin.”—TheNew York Times Book Review
+“A perfect tale . . .
+A big and meaty novel, rich in both ideas and people, with the vastness of Tolkien and the empathy and joy in daily life of Le Guin.”—TheNew York Times Book Review

 “Gorgeous, complex, and magical . . .
 This is the kind of book that one might wish to inhabit forever.”—Publishers Weekly (starred review)